reported to Sector San Juan in July 2014. In his role as Sector

 various other service and unit awards.

-duties as Command Master Chief for Coast Guard Sector San Juan
+Master Chief for Coast Guard Sector San Juan in July 2016.
+His

-in July 2013.
-His primary responsibility is to advise the Sector
+primary responsibility is to advise the Sector Commander on

-Master Chief Marcotte is a distinguished graduate of the Chief Petty Officer’s Academy where he was awarded the “Altus Tendo” award in November 2006.
-He is also a graduate of various service schools including the Coast Guard Senior Enlisted Leadership Course in April 2011; Dale Carnegie’s “High Impact Presentation” and Decker Communication “Communicate to Influence” courses.
+Master Chief Salls is a graduate of the Coast Guard Chief Petty Officer’s Academy in March 2006.
+He is also a graduate of various service schools including the Coast Guard Senior Enlisted Leadership Course in August 2014 and is actively pursuing a bachelor’s degree in Organizational Leadership from Fort Hays State University, KS.